Operation Tractable: Tactics

 Operation Tractable incorporated lessons learned from Operation Totalize, notably the effectiveness of mechanized infantry units and tactical bombing raids by heavy bombers.
-Tractable was launched a daylight attack.
-An initial bombing raid was to weaken German defences and was to be followed by an advance by the 4th Canadian (Armoured) Division on the western flank of Hill 195, while the 3rd Canadian Infantry Division attacked on the eastern flank with the 2nd Canadian Armoured Brigade in support.
-Their advance would be protected by a large smokescreen laid down by Canadian artillery.
+Tractable was to be a daylight attack; an initial bombing raid was to weaken German defences, followed by an advance by the 4th Canadian (Armoured) Division on the western flank of Hill 195, while the 3rd Canadian Infantry Division attacked on the eastern flank with the 2nd Canadian Armoured Brigade in support.
+Their advance would be protected by a large smokescreen by Canadian artillery.
 Field Marshal Bernard Montgomery hoped that Canadian forces would achieve control of Falaise by midnight on August 14.
 From there, all three formations would advance towards Trun, 18 km east of Falaise, with the additional assistance of the 1st Polish Armoured Division, numbering approximately 10,000 men.
-Once in Trun, a linkup with the Third US Army at Chambois could be quickly accomplished.
+Once in Trun, joining with the Third US Army at Chambois could be quickly accomplished.

 The main defence of the road to Falaise was the 12th SS Panzer Division Hitlerjugend, which included the remnants of two infantry divisions.
 German forces within the Falaise Pocket approached 350,000 men.
 Had surprise been achieved, the Canadians would likely have succeeded in a rapid break-through.
 On the night of 13/14 August, a Canadian officer lost his way while moving between divisional headquarters.
-He drove into German lines and was promptly killed.
-The Germans discovered a copy of Simonds' orders on his body.
+He drove into German lines was killed and the Germans discovered a copy of Simonds' orders on his body.
 As a result, the 12th SS Panzer Division placed the bulk of its remaining strength—500 grenadiers and 15 tanks, along with twelve 8.8 cm PaK 43 anti-tank guns— along the Allies' expected line of approach.